vvinniev34/Cluster-Analysis-Tool/README.md

 3. If no changes are made, the algorithm has converged, and the loop is completed; However, if a change is made, we repeat these steps

 Once the algorithm converges and exits the loop, each data point is assigned to a cluster with the number of clusters matching the amount provided by the user.
 Clusters are organized by data point distance based upon their features.

+**Necessary Concerns For Parallelization**

+The main concerns made when implementing parallization into a program were data dependencies, memory contention, load balances, efficiency vs parallelism, and most importantly, correctness and synchronization.

+1. Data Dependencies
+    - Identifying and managing data dependencies is crucial.
+Some tasks may depend on the results of others, and proper synchronization and data handling are required to maintain correctness.
+    - Deadlocks can occur when multiple threads or processes are waiting for each other to release resources.
+Identifying and preventing deadlocks is crucial to the stability of a parallel program.

+2. Memory Contention
+    - Causes performance issues from competition for access to the same memory resources from multiple threads or processes along with possible unpredictable behavior or crashes

+3. Load Balances
+    - Uneven distribution of work among threads or processes can result in cores being underutilized while others are overloaded

+4. Efficiency vs Parallelism (Amdahl's Law)
+    - Important to strike a balance between parallelism and minimizing overhead to mantain efficiency.
+    - Parallelization is limited by the fraction of the code that cannot be parallelized.

+5. Correctness and Synchronization
+    - Ensuring that the parallelized program produces correct results is a primary concern.
+Concurrent execution can lead to race conditions, data inconsistencies, and other synchronization issues.
+    - Proper synchronization mechanisms such as locks and barriers must be used to control access to shared resources and coordinate threads or processes.

+**Changes Made For Parallelization**